processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-tags.md

 # API Tags

+!!! info "Please note"

-> This section enumerates the API tags of ejabberd [24.10](../../archive/24.10/index.md).
+    This section enumerates the API tags of ejabberd [24.10](../../archive/24.10/index.md).35.
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).